meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

   }
 ```

-You will see all meteors weighing less than 200g sorted based on increasing mass.
-If you use `mass:desc`, Meilisearch will sort them based on decreasing mass.
+You will see all meteors weighing less than 200g sorted by increasing mass.
+To sort them in the opposite direction, you would use `mass:desc`.

+Sorting is intended to be combined with search queries to refine your results.

-To learn more about `sortableAttributes` and how to configure them, refer to our [dedicated guide](/reference/features/sorting.md).
+To learn more about sorting and how to configure it, refer to our [dedicated guide](/reference/features/sorting.md).

 ## Geosearch

 Meilisearch allows you to filter and sort results based on their geographic location.
-To use this feature, your documents need to have the `_geo` field.
+To use this feature, your documents need to have the `_geo` field, which must be added to `sortableAttributes` or `filterableAttributes` depending on your use case.

+### Filtering by geographical location

 Let's say you want to find out which meteors crashed within a 210km radius of Bern: